deepak-pandey1/BPIT-CareerHub/README.md

 ```

 ## Features
-- User authentication and authorization
+- 🔒 **User Authentication & Authorization**: Secure login for students, admins, and companies.
-- Student and company profiles
+- 👤 **Profiles**: Dedicated profiles for students and companies.
-- Placement job listings and application management
+- 💼 **Job Listings & Applications**: Browse and apply for placement opportunities.
-- Admin dashboard to manage placements
+- 📊 **Admin Dashboard**: Manage job postings and placements with ease.
-- Real-time notifications
+- 🔔 **Real-Time Notifications**: Stay updated with instant alerts.
-- Contact form with EmailJS integration
+- 📧 **Contact Form**: Integrated with EmailJS for seamless communication.
-- Attractive UI with smooth animations using Lottie and Framer Motion
+- 🎨 **Attractive UI**: Smooth animations using Lottie and Framer Motion.
-- Responsive design for mobile and desktop devices
+- 📱 **Responsive Design**: Optimized for both mobile and desktop devices.

 ## 🧰 Tech Stack